-- (1) the framework agreement with Changan Automobile, pursuant to which the Group shall provide logistics services (including but not limited to the following logistics services: finished vehicle transportation, tire assembly, and supply chain management for automobile raw materials, components and parts) to Changan Automobile and its associates; - (2) the framework agreement with China Changan, pursuant to which the Group shall provide logistics services (including but not limited to the following logistics services: finished vehicle transportation, tire assembly, supply chain management for automobile raw materials, components and parts; and logistics services for non-automobile products, such as transformer, steel, optical product and specialty product) to China Changan and its associates; - (3) the procurement framework agreement with Minsheng Industrial, pursuant to which the Group shall purchase logistics services from Minsheng Industrial and its associates; - (4) the framework agreement with Zhuangbei Finance, pursuant to which Zhuangbei Finance shall provide the Group with settlements, deposit and loans, note discounting services; - (5) the procurement framework agreement with China Changan, pursuant to which the Group shall purchase security and cleaning services, property leasing services and logistics services from China Changan and its associates; - (6) the framework agreement with APLL, pursuant to which the Group shall (i) provide logistics services to APLL and its associates and (ii) purchase logistics services from APLL and its associates;
+- (1) the framework agreement with Changan Automobile, pursuant to which the Group shall provide logistics services (including but not limited to the following logistics services: finished vehicle transportation, tire assembly, and supply chain management for automobile raw materials, components and parts) to Changan Automobile and its associates; - (2) the framework agreement with China Changan, pursuant to which the Group shall provide logistics services (including but not limited to the following logistics services: finished vehicle transportation, tire assembly, supply chain management for automobile raw materials, components and parts; and logistics services for non-automobile products, such as transformer, steel, optical product and specialty product) to China Changan and its associates; - (3) the procurement framework agreement with Minsheng Industrial, pursuant to which the Group shall purchase logistics services from Minsheng Industrial and its associates; - (4) the framework agreement with Zhuangbei Finance, pursuant to which Zhuangbei Finance shall provide the Group with settlements, deposit and loans, note discounting services; - (5) the framework agreement with Minsheng Industrial, pursuant to which the Group shall provide logistics services to Minsheng Industrial and its associates;

-- (7) the framework agreement with Minsheng Industrial, pursuant to which the Group shall provide logistics services to Minsheng Industrial and its associates; - (8) the framework agreement with Chongqing Changxin, pursuant to which the Group shall purchase maintenance services from Chongqing Changxin and its associates; - (9) the framework agreement with Zhuangbei Finance, pursuant to which the Group shall provide financial logistics services to Zhuangbei Finance and its associates; and - (10) the framework agreement signed between Nanjing CMSC and Baogang Zhushang, pursuant to which Nanjing CMSC shall provide logistics services to Baogang Zhushang and its associates.
+- (6) the procurement framework agreement with China Changan, pursuant to which the Group shall purchase security and cleaning services, property leasing services and logistics services from China Changan and its associates; - (7) the framework agreement with APLL, pursuant to which the Group shall (i) provide logistics services to APLL and its associates and (ii) purchase logistics services from APLL and its associates; - (8) the framework agreement with Chongqing Changxin, pursuant to which the Group shall purchase maintenance services from Chongqing Changxin and its associates; - (9) the framework agreement with Zhuangbei Finance, pursuant to which the Group shall provide financial logistics services to Zhuangbei Finance and its associates; and - (10) the framework agreement signed between Nanjing CMSC and Baogang Zhushang, pursuant to which Nanjing CMSC shall provide logistics services to Baogang Zhushang and its associates.

-Please refer to the announcement of the Company dated 13 November 2018, the circular dated 14 December 2018 and the announcement dated 31 December 2018 for further details.
+Please refer to the announcement of the Company dated 4 November 2019, the circular dated 4 December 2019 and the announcement dated 20 December 2019 for further details.